What dissertations and theses are available?

-Circulating copies of U of M master's theses from 1925 to 1996 may be held in MLAC or in the Wilson Library Annex; consult MNCAT in specific instances.
-Once again, there are exceptions and theses in their respective departments will be housed in the Bio-Medical Library or in one of the St. Paul campus libraries.
+Circulating copies of U of M master's theses from 1925 to 1996 may be held in storage; consult Libraries search in specific instances.
+Once again, there are exceptions and theses in their respective departments will be housed in the Health Science Library or in one of the St. Paul campus libraries.

 - Theses from 1997-date

-Circulating copies of U of M master's theses from 1997 to date will be located in Wilson Library (see below), except for the same exceptions for Bio-Medical and St. Paul theses.
-There is also an exception to the exception: MHA (Masters in Health Administration) theses through 1998 are in the Bio-Medical Library, but those from 1999 on are in Wilson Library (most recent five years' worth will be located in Business Reference).
+Circulating copies of U of M master's theses from 1997 to date will be located in Wilson Library (see below), except for the same exceptions for Health Science and St. Paul theses.
+There is also an exception to the exception: MHA (Masters in Health Administration) theses through 1998 are in the Health Science Library, but those from 1999 on are in Wilson Library.

 Archival (non-circulating) Copies

 Archival (non-circulating) copies of virtually all U of M doctoral dissertations from 1888-1952, and of U of M master's theses from all years up to the present, are maintained by University Archives (located in the Elmer L. Andersen Library).
 These copies must be consulted on the premises, and it is highly recommended for the present that users make an appointment in advance to ensure that the desired works can be retrieved for them from storage.
 For dissertations accepted prior to 1940 and for master's theses accepted prior to 1925, University Archives is generally the only option (e.g., there usually will be no circulating copy).